 As recommended in the final Financial System Inquiry (FSI) report, the FPA supports the establishment of broad political objectives for the superannuation system, as we recognise the Australian financial system as inherently political and social in nature.
-This is particularly true of the superannuation system, which has direct impacts on the quality of life that older Australians experience.
+(We note that legislation to enshrine the objectives of superannuation has now been introduced into Parliament,) This is particularly true of the superannuation system, which has direct impacts on the quality of life that older Australians experience.